elifesciences/tech-team/adr/0005-supported-php-versions.md

 ## Consequences

-No libraries or projects should require PHP >= 7.1 until infrastructure provides it by switching the packages versions.
+No libraries or projects should require PHP >= 7.1 until it is provided by:

+- an approved builder-base-formula state such as `elife/php71.sls`, if the project is using EC2 instances anywhere
+- a base image such as `elife/php:7.1` derived from the official ones, if the project is using containers anywhere

 A single epic should capture all the necessary upgrades when we decide to do the switch to a new minor version.